 In writing, batching is a thing to aspire to.
-You take your time to create an outline, then a few days to write your entire essay or blog post, then you take a day to edit, etc. Batching is great because it means that you are not being bogged down by all the edits you need to make while writing your paper.
+You take your time to create an outline, then a few days to write your entire essay or blog post, then you take a day to edit, etc. Batching is helpful because it means that you will not be bogged down by all the edits you need to make while writing your paper.
 If you are in the process of writing, but you must stop every few minutes to fix a spelling error, that can get annoying at best, and completely ruin your writing flow at worst.

 It may be hard to put away the editor in you while you are writing, but trust me, it is for the best.
 When you spend all your time editing articles and perfecting pieces you have not finished writing, you drag out the entire process of creating the thing you want to create.

 The most obvious thing that you should be looking for is spelling mistakes.
 Spelling mistakes can cost you a lot of points on a paper, and to be honest, they are unnecessary.
 When you are editing for spelling there are a couple of things you want to think about:

 Spell checkers are not always the best at deciding if you are using the right form of a word.
 I love Grammarly because it usually does an excellent job of being able to tell if I am using the correct form of a word for the sentence I am writing.
 For those words like too, to, and two or their, they’re, and there you want to make sure that you read the sentences those words are in and understand the context.